hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/attestation-interface.md

     uint32_t params_length);

 ```
+The `init_attestation` accepts as input a binary array of (possibly encoded) parameters.
+It returns `0` on error.
 ```
 int get_attestation(
     uint8_t statement[32],
     uint8_t* attestation,
     uint32_t attestation_length);
 ```
+The `get_attestation` accepts as input a 32-byte statement and the buffer where the output attestation will be placed.
+It return `0` on error.
+The 32-byte statement is the object of the attestation.
+Its content is entirely up to the caller.
+Typically, the caller will define such statement as the hash of a set public keys, which belong to the enclave.

 ### Details related to EPID-based SGX attestations